Summit Series: Game eight

 In the second, the Soviets started with a quick goal by Vladimir Shadrin after 21 seconds.
 The last ten minutes saw two goals from the Soviets: Yakushev scoring his seventh of the series followed by Valery Vasiliev on the power play to put the Soviets ahead 5–3 after two periods.
 White had countered for Canada midway through the period.
 It was one of few moments for Canada to cheer as the Soviets played an excellent period.
 The other was a goal-saving play by Phil Esposito who stopped a shot by Yury Blinov, who had faked goaltender Dryden out of position and had an empty net to shoot at.
 Esposito stopped the puck with his stick on the goal line.
 Blinov and the crowd had prematurely celebrated the apparent goal, and Blinov shook his head in disbelief.

 Sinden told the players to "try to get one back quickly, but play tight defensively and not allow the game to get out of hand.
 Don't gamble until after the half-way point if need be."
 Esposito scored to put the Canadians within one.
 The tension rose at the rink, and extra soldiers were dispatched for security.
 It was matched on the ice as Gilbert and Yevgeni Mishakov had a fight.
 Veteran Canadian hockey commentator Foster Hewitt noticed that "You can feel the tension almost everywhere!"

 At the ten-minute mark, Sinden noticed that the Soviets had changed their style, playing defensively to protect the lead rather than pressing.
 However, the strategy backfired on the Soviets.
 The change in tactics gave the Canadians more chances to score and Cournoyer scored to tie the game 5-5.

-After the Cournoyer goal, the goal judge refused to put the goal light on despite the fact that it was signaled a goal on the ice.
+After the Cournoyer goal, the goal judge refused to put the goal light on despite the fact that it was signalled a goal on the ice.
 In response, Alan Eagleson (seated across the ice from the Team Canada bench) attempted to reach the timer's bench to protest, causing a ruckus in the crowd as he made his way there.
 As he was being subdued by the Soviet police, the Canadian players headed over and Peter Mahovlich jumped over the boards to confront the police with his stick.
 Eagleson was freed and escorted by the coaches across the ice to the bench.
 In anger, he shoved his fist to the Soviet crowd, as a few other Canadian supporters also gave the finger to the Soviets.

+Soviet commentator Nikolai Ozerov uttered a phrase that had become legendary: "We don't need such hockey!" («Такой хоккей нам не нужен!»).

 The Soviets continued to play defensively.
 Sinden speculates the Soviets were willing to accept the tie and win the series on goal differential.